slankka/homebrew-research/emummc-filesystem.md

 ### How does FatFs work? what role does it play?

-FatFs support file system on storage device, such as FAT12, FAT16, FAT32, exFAT
+FatFs supports file system on storage device, such as FAT12, FAT16, FAT32, exFAT

-FatFs define data structures which are File Object, Directory Object, File Information, etc.
+FatFs defines data structures: File Object, Directory Object, File Information, etc.

 FatFs has four types of domain operations:
 1. Directory Navigation